dkfans/keeperfx/docs/keeperfx_readme.txt

 Copy all the files into your Dungeon Keeper directory.
-If you've installed DK from CD, then you will also have to copy all the data files from CD into this directory.
+If you've installed DK from CD, then you will also have to copy folders DATA, LDATA and LEVELS from CD into this directory.
 Then open 'KEEPERFX.CFG' with Notepad, and set proper language shortcut in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.

 Note that automatic builds of KeeperFX do not contain all of neccessary files, you need to use a released version first.